 What is the Brand Pyramid?

 The Brand Pyramid aims to bind customers and ensure that they choose the same product from the same brand next time.
-American marketing professor Kevin Lane Keller was the first to write about the ‘brand pyramid’ in his book ‘Strategic Brand Management’, published in 1998.
+American marketing professor Kevin Lane Keller was the first to write about the ‘brand pyramid’ in his book ‘Strategic Brand Management’.
+The book was published in 1998.
+Using the Brand Pyramid to analyse a brand is also called a brand audit.

 Additionally, famous American research and consultancy firm Millward Brown conducted research into brand recognition in the same period.
-This gave rise to the creation of the brand pyramid with five levels that consumers follow when they come into contact with a brand.
+This gave rise to the creation of the brand pyramid.
+It has five levels that consumers follow when they come into contact with a brand.

 Keller’s book is aimed at the ‘how’ and ‘why’ of brand management.
 Additionally, it offers guidelines for planning, measuring and managing brand value.
 This brand value is important for customer bonding, which will result in increased turnover.

 Consumers prefer to buy products of brands they know.
 Brand recognition is created in various ways, where advertising is one of the most powerful tools.
-Consumers who have a positive experience with a product of a specific brand are also more likely to make the same purchase again next time.
+Consumers who have a positive experience with a product of a specific brand are also more likely to make the same purchase in the future.

 The Brand Pyramid helps companies to better identify what their customers’ position is regarding their product and brand, and to investigate how loyal they are.
 The higher they climb the pyramid, the more loyal they are.